The first milk that your breasts produce is called colostrum. It can be yellow, white or clear in colour and is thicker than other fluids.

 If your baby is born sick or premature, your colostrum is especially important.
 This is because it can protect their stomach and immune health which helps them to fight illness.

-Colostrum can be given to a premature baby using a cup or syringe.
+Colostrum can be given to a premature baby using a cup or dropper.
 Your nurse or midwife will help you to hand express and collect your colostrum for your baby.